 2. Satisfactory completion of two semesters of PSYC 399 or PSYC 362 in senior year, culminating in a paper, a poster, and a talk in the spring of the senior year.

 3. Satisfactory completion of two semesters (total of 1 cu) of the Senior Honors Seminar in Psychology.

 4. Satisfactory completion of two semesters of statistics.

 Application Process for the Honors Program

-Students will be notified of their acceptance into the Honors Program by the end of the Advanced Registration period.
+Students will be notified of their acceptance into the Honors Program by the end of the Advance Registration period.

 Admission into the Honors Program will be based on evidence for enthusiasm for psychological research and likelihood of accomplishment in research, which may be reflected in prior research experience, good grades in challenging courses, excellence in statistics, and an outstanding statement of research interests.